 Is Root Beer Gluten Free

 Yes, most soda companies don’t add gluten containing ingredients to their Root Beer recipes.
 Always double check to make sure no gluten ingredients were added.
+They also make a root beer extract for those that just want the flavoring.

 Is Dr. Pepper Gluten Free

 Yes, Dr. Pepper is gluten free.
 Always double check the ingredients as recipes may change.
+You can make gluten-free Dr. Pepper cupcake if you like Dr. Pepper more than Root Beer.

-These root beer cupcakes are a fun twist to a traditional vanilla cupcake.
+These gluten-free root beer float cupcakes are a fun twist to a traditional vanilla cupcake.
 They are super simple to make and only use nine ingredients from cupcake to frosting.
 They are a huge hit at both kids and adult birthday parties.

 If you’re not a fan of root beer, try switching the root beer up with Dr. Pepper, or Cherry soda for an exciting twist.